Long-Term Care Annuity Products

 Section 1035 of the IRS tax code allows for the tax-free transfer of one type of insurance policy to another of “like kind.”
 This means that you may be allowed to convert an existing annuity into a long-term care annuity.

 This can defer the gains associated with your existing annuity.
-And because of the tax-free nature of long-term care insurance, a 1035 exchange ensures the taxable gain disappears if it’s used to pay for long-term care expenses.
-Learn more >
+And because of the non-taxable nature of long-term care insurance, a 1035 exchange ensures the taxable gain disappears if it’s used to pay for long-term care expenses.
+Tax-free exchages for LTC insurance >

 Can you 1035 from life insurance to a long-term care annuity?

 Under Section 1035 of the IRS tax code, you may be able to make a tax-free exchange of an existing life insurance policy to a long-term care policy.
 This may be a prudent decision if your life insurance needs have changed and protecting yourself against potential long-term care needs is now a higher priority.
-Learn more >
+1035 exchanged for LTC insurance >

 What happens to a long-term care annuity when you die?